This page guides you to connect The Things Indoor Gateway to The Things Stack.

 Gateway Not Authorized for Claiming

-If you have already registered your TTIG on the same The Things Stack cluster that you want to claim, you have the following options
+If you have already registered/claimed your The Things Indoor Gateway in The Things Stack cluster that you want to claim, check the section on claiming existing gateways.

 Gateway with ID Already Exists